 In the Lifetime of the Buddha

 The monkey was an earlier birth of one of the Buddha’s disciples who claimed to dedicate himself to seeking salvation, but was known by other disciples to be dishonest.
-The Buddha told them this story so they knew this disciple had also been this way in the past.
+The Buddha told them this story so they knew that this dishonest disciple had also been this way in the past.

 The Bodhisatta’s fellow ascetics were earlier births of the Buddha’s disciples.